 The following table presents selected unaudited operating results for each of the last eight quarters through December 31, 2002.
-We believe that all necessary adjustments have been included in the amounts stated to present fairly the quarterly results when read in conjunction with our consolidated financial statements and related notes included elsewhere in this Form 10-K. Results of operations for any particular quarter are not necessarily indicative of results of operations for a full year or predictive of future periods.
+We believe that all necessary adjustments have been included in the amounts stated to present fairly the quarterly results when read in conjunction with our consolidated financial statements and related notes included elsewhere herein.
+Results of operations for any particular quarter are not necessarily indicative of results of operations for a full year or predictive of future periods.
 The amount of net income (loss) as shown below for the first quarter of 2002 has been restated to give effect to the impairment of goodwill totaling \$1.34 billion as of January 1, 2002, in accordance with the transition guidance in SFAS 142.
+The amount of net income (loss) as shown below for the third quarter of 2002 has been restated to give effect to the recognition of a gain from the reversal of the net negative investment in UPC Germany of €150.3 (\$147.9) million-See Note 22 to our consolidated financial statements for further discussion.